An innovative partnership to benefit Vermont and Vermonters.

 Additionally, nature interpretation funds provided by Vermont Parks Forever were dedicated to purchasing licensure for Cornell Lab of Ornithology’s Raven software.
 The interactive bioacoustics software is used for interactive displays in nature centers and in the field with nature interpreters.
 The Raven software will be used to create mobile interactive exhibits with sound visualization to share information about bird songs and other sounds of the forest.
 Future funding will be dedicated to bring this technology to several places around the state.

-Groton Nature Center: Groton, Vermont
+Groton Nature Center

 Groton State Forest is home to seven Vermont State Parks.
-Working together with Vermont Parks Forever, park staff and ECHO are designing a restored nature center that features interactive learning opportunities highlighting Groton’s geology and its natural and cultural history.
+Working together with Vermont Parks Forever, park staff and ECHO, Leahy Center for Lake Champlain are designing interactive learning opportunities highlighting Groton’s geology and its natural and cultural history.

 Groton’s nature center was the first to be redesigned and opened June 2023!